Exploring Nursing Career Choices

 Salary range—Entry-level nursing assistants could expect to earn annual salaries starting around $19,390, and the most experienced nursing assistants earn $36,890 annually, and higher.
 Furthermore, the state where you work can have an effect on your earnings.
 For example, Alaska is the top-paying state with an average salary of $37,300 annually, which is $10,480 higher than the national average.*

 Total projected job openings—It is estimated that, in the 10-year span from 2014 to 2024, over 590,000 nursing assistant positions will become available.** This is largely due to the predicted 17-percent job growth in the sector, in addition to a high need to replace retiring workers.***

 Your Next Step

-Decide which nursing discipline you're interested in.
-Which one sparks your interest?
-Start exploring nursing programs that fit your goals.
+Decide which nursing fields you're interested in.
+Which ones spark your interest?
+Start exploring the best nursing schools that fit your goals.
 Whether it's online, accelerated, or part-time, there are plenty of options that can help you get to where you want to be.
 The career you're after is waiting for you.
 It's up to you to take the next step!

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on September 13, 2016.